codemargonda-master/ccc-sys/README.md

 # Code Course Camp System

-This repo is used to manage project that create a website of CCC (Code Course Camp).
-There are 2 systems in CCC, Android CCC and Web CCC.
-Code Course Camp is program that was created by Code Margonda to upgrading skill.
-There are 3 classes in CCC, beginner, intermediate, and advance.
+This repo is used to manage project that build the system and website of CCC (Code Course Camp).
+There are 2 courses in CCC: Android CCC and Web CCC.
+CCC is a learning program that is created by Code Margonda to upgrade people's skill on software development.
+There are 3 level of class in CCC: beginner, intermediate, and advanced.

 --------------------------------------------------------------------------------